 Unfortunately, PFAS are highly resistant to environmental degradation through natural processes such as decay and sun and weather exposure.
 Once released into the environment, PFAS remain almost indefinitely.
 Scientific studies show the half-life (the length of time needed for half of the amount of a substance to degrade) of PFAS to be 10,000 years.
 When released into water supplies, that half-life is more than 1 million years.

-The impact of PFAS on human and animal health are varied and serious, and can result in exposure levels as little as .05 parts per billion.
-PFAS have been recognized by medical science as human carcinogen.
-Exposure can cause testicular and kidney cancer.
-Other disorders that have been attributed to, or associated with PFAS exposure, include:
+The impact of PFAS on human and animal health are varied and serious, and can result from exposure levels as little as 1 part per trillion.
+PFAS is a recognized human carcinogen.
+Exposure can cause cancer and numerous other diseases.
+Our firm is currently representing individuals who were exposed to PFAS and have developed:

 How and Where Do PFAS Enter the Water Supply?